LSU Tigers men's basketball: National championships

 LSU claims a national championship for the 1934–35 season.
 In 1935, the American Legion sponsored an intersectional "Rose Bowl", promoted as a basketball game "for the national collegiate title," on April 13 at the Convention Hall in Atlantic City, New Jersey.

-LSU defeated eastern champions Pittsburgh 41–37 and claimed the national collegiate basketball championship based on this victory.
+1934–35 LSU Tigers basketball team LSU defeated the eastern champions the 1934-1935 Pittsburgh men's basketball team Pittsburgh University and beat them by a score of 41–37 and claimed the National championship based on this victory.

 Final Fours

 LSU has played in four Final Fours in the NCAA Men's Division I Basketball Championship tournament.
-The Tigers are 0-6 all-time in the Final Four, losing the third place game in 1953 and 1981.
-The third place game was discontinued after LSU's 78–74 loss to Virginia in 1981.
+The Tigers have a 0-6 all-time record in the Final Four, losing the third place game in the 1953 NCAA basketball tournament and the 1981 NCAA Division I basketball tournament The third place game was discontinued after LSU's 78–74 loss to the Virginia Cavaliers men's basketball in 1981.